Nov 23, 2024

 Course Repeat and Grade Replacement

 Undergraduate students may repeat a course to improve their grade.
 When a class is repeated, the lower grade remains on the transcript but is marked as “Repeated” and is not used to calculate the student’s grade point average.
 Students are allowed to take up to twelve (12) credit hours of repeated coursework during their undergraduate career.
 Students may only repeat a course by taking the same course and cannot take a course at another institution to replace a grade earned at Southern Miss.
-Once a course grade is marked as “Repeated”, it becomes part of the official academic record and cannot be reassigned to another course.
+Once a course grade is marked as “Repeated”, it becomes part of the official academic record and cannot be removed or reassigned to another course.
 Students have used one of their opportunities to repeat a class and cannot reassign that repeat opportunity later in their academic career.

 Grade replacement is not automatic.
 Some departments and majors have degree progression requirements that prevent students from taking a course multiple times and students may not replace a grade awarded for academic dishonesty.
 Students who have retaken a class must submit a request to the Registrar’s Office to have a grade marked as “Repeated”.
 A successful request does not result in the recalculation of previously issued Dean’s and President’s Lists.